RichardDorsett/richarddorsett.github.io/README.md

 # richarddorsett.github.io

-These are notes for my own use
+These are notes for my own use.

 # Create content
 I keep two CSV files - projects and publications.
 These can be updated as required.
 Each project has a unique identifier.
 This project identifier appears in both the projects and publications files, allowing outputs to be linked to projects.